vonsteer/taskiq-aio-sqs/README.md

 **Task Labels:**
 * `delay` - override the default delay for a specific task (0-900 seconds).
 Not supported for FIFO queues.
 * `group_id` - set a custom MessageGroupId for FIFO queues or fair queues.
 Must be 1-128 characters, alphanumeric and specific punctuation only.
+* `skip_batching` - bypass batching for a specific task call, set to True to send immediately.

 S3 Result Backend parameters: